Thrishendra/Read-from-CSV/README.md

-# Read-from-CSV:
+# Read-from-CSV

 ## AIM:
-To write a python program for reading content from a CSV file.
+To read from CSV

 ## ALGORITHM:
 ### Step 1:
 Import pandas as pd.